 Deleting the banned post is one of the easiest ways to get back on track.
 If the shadowban happened right after you published a particular post, deleting it could be helpful, and your engagement should get back to normal when you put subsequent posts live.

-Hashtags associated with harmful or violent behaviours, hate speech, threats, or inappropriate content will result in deleted posts, disabling your account, or other restrictions.
+Hashtags associated with harmful or violent behaviors, hate speech, threats, or inappropriate content will result in deleted posts, disabling your account, or other restrictions.

-Users that took a break from posting on Instagram – including Stories and Reels – say that their accounts recovered from the shadowban after 2-3 days.
+Users who took a break from posting on Instagram – including Stories and Reels – say that their accounts recovered from the shadowban after 2-3 days.

 Using third-party apps and automated services may make it look like there is not an actual person behind the content, and the algorithm may flag this as a spammy tactic.

 Always double-check the permissions you give to these services that promise to grow your account whether it’s scheduling tools or other integrations.